rarulraj/runeOS.github.io/README.md

-Website for Operating System by Arun Arulraj and Jared Patterson
+Website for Rust Based OS by Arun Arulraj and Jared Patterson